Events & Other News

 • Appeared on FOX Nation, the streaming platform of FOX News, for an episode of its series, Untold: Patriots Revealed, focusing on Colonel John Glover and the Marblehead Regiment from Massachusetts.

-• Interviewed by historian Brady Crytzer, host of Dispatches, the podcast of the Journal of the American Revolution, on the Dispatches website about three of David's JAR articles: Eutaw Springs and the Ambiguity of Victory (episode 216), Edward Hand's American Journey (episode 167), and Thomas Knowlton's Revolution (episode 135).
+• Interviewed by historian Brady Crytzer, host of Dispatches, the podcast of the Journal of the American Revolution, on the Dispatches website about four of David's JAR articles: Albigence Waldo: Surgeon, Soldier, Diarist, Poet (episode 259), Eutaw Springs and the Ambiguity of Victory (episode 216), Edward Hand's American Journey (episode 167), and Thomas Knowlton's Revolution (episode 135).

 • Interviewed by Joan Goldstein, Ph.D., sociologist, educator, and host/producer of “Back Story with Joan Goldstein” on Princeton Community Television, for a program about the American Revolution and its meaning today.